danielegirardi/lpdid/README.md

 ```
 help lpdid
 ```
 to read the help file, which explains the syntax and working of the command, and provides examples using simulated datasets.
-More details can be found on the package listing (https://econpapers.repec.org/software/bocbocode/S459273.htm), and you can ask questions (or signal possible problems/bugs) by sending us an email or by replying to the corresponding Statalist discussion (https://www.statalist.org/forums/forum/general-stata-discussion/general/1736005-lpdid-new-module-implementing-local-projections-difference-in-differences)
+More details can be found on <a href="https://econpapers.repec.org/software/bocbocode/S459273.htm" target="_blank" rel="noopener noreferrer">the package listing</a>, and you can ask questions (or signal possible problems/bugs) by sending us an email or by replying to the corresponding <a href="https://www.statalist.org/forums/forum/general-stata-discussion/general/1736005-lpdid-new-module-implementing-local-projections-difference-in-differences" target="_blank" rel="noopener noreferrer">Statalist discussion</a>.

 ***